stcoats/GermanAnglicisms/README.md

 To download the tweets from Twitter, feed in the Tweet IDs using [Tweepy](https://github.com/tweepy/tweepy), [Twarc](https://github.com/docnow/twarc), or a similar tool.

-If you use the resources, please cite [this paper].
+For more information, please see [this paper], and cite it if you make use of these resources.